Correctly weatherizing your home involves more than just weather-stripping your doors and windows. Get the scoop in this guide.

 - Extent you decide to weatherize your home: Some homeowners define weatherization as upgrading the weatherstripping around windows and doors—and leave it at that.
 But if you’re looking for a big cut in energy waste and a big increase in comfort, whole-home weatherization is what you’ll want to pursue.

-- Experience level of the contractor you use: At Sealed, we only use the best of the best in your area.
-We complete whole-home weatherization from top to bottom with expertly-trained home performance contractors, so your house is optimized for the most comfort year-round.
+- Experience level of the contractor you use: At Sealed, we only work with the best of the best in your area.
+Expertly-trained home performance contractors will install whole-home weatherization from top to bottom, so your house is optimized for the most comfort year round.

 Incentives and rebates for weatherizing your home